scottdillon1/Virtual_SCP_Academy/CAP/Part4 - Deploy to CF.md

 Open a web browser, paste your newly created route and you should see a familiar screen that looks like this.
 Click on one of the entities that you have loaded data into.
 In my case, I selected Priority.
 This fully deployed service is now available on the internet and using Hana as a persistence layer.
 Not bad for 60  minutes of work :-)
 ![HANACF](Part4Images/hanadeploy.jpg)

+## CONGRATULATIONS...You have survived Week1 and have built your first CAP Application using NodeJS...See you Next week.